masoncfrancis/filesize/README.md

 #### Flags

 - `-l`: List sizes of files within the first level of the directory
-- `-L`: List sizes of all subdirectories and their contents
+- `-L`: List sizes of all subdirectories
 - `-h`: Show detailed usage information
 - `-v`: Show the version of the program